astreum/whitepaper/README.md

 Astreuos is an accounts based blockchain with scripting capabilities and protocols for distributed file and distributed compute.

-The blockchain maintains a state of all the accounts keeping track of an account's details such as the balance, number of transactions and storage.
+The blockchain works by keeping track of all the accounts and details such as the balance, number of transactions and storage.

 `Accounts State`